Numigi/odoo-project-addons/project_task_full_text_search/README.rst

 Usage
 -----
-* Go to Projects / Search / Tasks
+* Go to Projects / Tasks
-* In the search bar, type something and click on `Search Full Text for: ...`.
+* In the search bar, type something and click on ``Search Full Text for: ...``.

 Accents and Upper Cases
 -----------------------